QUICK ANSWER

 The Math Coach

-Real estate math makes up 10 to 15% of the Florida exam.
-That is 10 to 15 questions.
+Real estate math usually accounts for about 8 to 12 questions on the Florida exam, depending on the exam form.
 Students who skip the math are giving away points on an exam where you need 75 to pass.

 Topic What It Tests Florida-Specific Detail